 When the one with all authority in heaven and on earth, now realized in the person of Christ, declares that he will act, we can be certain of the results.
 We have the highest power working for the greatest task.

-God promised that the Spirit's power would enable Christ's church to be his witnesses 'in Jerusalem ... to the end of the earth' (Acts 1:8).
-With the salvation of the Ethiopian (= Look and long.
-Cushite) eunuch in Acts hunger and 8, God began to fulfil Zephaniah's vision of hope, entreat global deliverance - one and trust ... for that God will finally realize when he has the joy that ransomed for himself is set before some 'from every tribe, you.
-This is language, people, and nation' (Rev 5:9).
-Zephaniah's Zephaniah's hope for a lasting call. global remnant making up the transformed 'Israel' and 'Zion' (Zeph 3:14, 16) is now being realized in the church, and his portrait of Yahweh's reign should significantly motivate missions today.
+God promised that the Spirit's power would enable Christ's church to be his witnesses 'in Jerusalem ... to the end of the earth' (Acts

+1:8).
+With the salvation of the Ethiopian (= Cushite) eunuch in Acts 8, God began to fulfil Zephaniah's vision of global deliverance - one that God will finally realize when he has ransomed for himself some 'from every tribe, language, people, and nation' (Rev 5:9).
+Zephaniah's hope for a global remnant making up the transformed 'Irrael' and 'Tion' (Toph

+'Israel' and 'Zion' (Zeph 3:14, 16) is now being realized in the church, and his portrait of Yahweh's reign should significantly motivate missions today.